 Here’s the kicker: not all property is community property.
 In a divorce, couples will fight fiercely to defend their separate property against claims.

 Under Arizona law, your separate property is protected, if you followed the rules.
 Those rules are convoluted and confusing.
 If you didn’t apply the rules from day one, they can be difficult to apply once you’re involved in divorce proceedings.

 Let’s take a separate financial account, as an example.
 What makes it separate?
 It needs to be funded solely with separate funds.
 If you add community funds, you risk making the account a community account.

 This may be a little confusing.
 It is ok to pay community expenses from a separate account – like a joint credit card bill – without losing its “separate” nature.
-Keep detailed records – where deposits come from, expenses paid.
+The game changer is whether you deposited community funds.
+To prove your separate property claim, you must keep detailed records about the source of the deposits and what expenses were paid with them.
 If you have “commingled” funds, that is, where there is no detail or clear way to trace every transaction, nothing will help.
 Above all, avoid jointly titling a separate account.
 While joint titling is not fatal to a claim of separate property, it can muddy the waters horribly.

 Community Property & Separate Property FAQs